microchip-pic-avr-solutions/mclv-48v-300w-an1078-dspic33ck256mp508/README.md

     <img  src="images/dimconnected.PNG"></p>

-3. <p style='text-align: justify;'> Connect the three phase wires from the motor to PHA, PHB, and PHC terminals of connector J14(there is no specific order), provided on the MCLV-48V-300W Inverter Board.</p>
+3. <p style='text-align: justify;'> Connect the three phase wires from the motor to PHA, PHB, and PHC terminals of connector J14(there is no specific order) provided on the MCLV-48V-300W Inverter Board.</p>
     <p align="left">
       <img  src="images/motorconnection.png"></p>